-A critical component of California’s strategy for statewide HIE is health information exchange among community HIOs, enterprise HIOs, and HIE service providers.
-The California Trusted Exchange Network (CTEN) combines the California Data Use and Reciprocal Support Agreement (CalDURSA), a common set of policies and procedures, and a lightweight technical infrastructure to create a trust environment for California HIOs to safely and securely exchange health information.
+The California Trusted Exchange Network (CTEN) is a critical component of California’s strategy for statewide, inter-organizational health information exchange.
+It combines the a multiparty data sharing agreement, a common set of policies and procedures, and a lightweight technical infrastructure to create a trusted environment for covered entities and business associates to safely and securely exchange health information.

 |Organization||Direct Messaging||Query-Based Exchange||Participant Since|

 |OCPRHIO||yes||yes||1 Aug 2014|

 |RAIN Live Oak HIE and Telemedicine Network||yes||1 Aug 2014|

 |San Diego Health Connect||yes||yes||1 Aug 2014|

 The California Data Use and Reciprocal Support Agreement (CalDURSA) is a multi-party data sharing agreement that establishes common policies, procedures, and operational practices necessary for trusted statewide health information sharing in California.
 The CalDURSA is maintained and administered by the California Interoperability Committee (CIC), a committee of the CTEN participants.

 - California Data Use and Reciprocal Support Agreement (CalDURSA) version 1.0.2 approved 24 July 2014

 The Sequoia Project maintains a federal version of a data use agreement, the DURSA.
 The CalDURSA is compatible with the DURSA, allowing organizations to participate in both the CTEN and eHealth Exchange.
 It is the intent of CAHIE and the CIC to track important changes made to the federal DURSA and maintain compatibility with it.
 A redlined comparison of the DURSA and CalDURSA is available for comparison.